wallacewyf/Bayes_DAAS-FYP_24-25/README.md

-# Project Title: Evaluating ESG Factors and its impact on corporate financial performance
+# Project Title: Evaluating ESG (Environmental, Social, Governance) and its impact on corporate financial performance of Financial and Technology companies.

 BSc Data Analytics and Actuarial Science